Lucidor: Work

 Three of Lucidor's religious songs were published in 1685 under the name Lucida intervalla, edited by Haquin Spegel.
 These remained part of the hymn book of the Church of Sweden into the 20th century.
-In 1689, Johan Andersin, an accountant who had been a friend of Lucidor, published a collection of his poetry with the title Helicons blomster/ plåckade ok wid åtskillige tillfällen utdelte af Lucidor den olycklige, subtitled det är alle de poëtiske skriffter som författade blefne af Lasse Johanson.
+In 1689, Johan Andersin, an accountant who had been a friend of Lucidor, published a collection of his poetry with the title Helicons blomster/ plåckade ok wid åtskillige tillfällen utdelte af Lucidor den olycklige, subtitled det är alle de poëtiske skrifter som författade blefue af Lasse Johanson ('Flowers of Helicon/ plucked and at several occasions handed out by Lucidor the Unfortunate' and 'That is, all the poetic writings that were composed by Lasse Johanson', respectively).
 Helicons blomster was republished in 1835, and a new collection including some additional poems was published in 1865.
 Modern editions have been published by Fredrik sandwall in 1914–30 and by Stina Hansson in 1997.

 Lucidor was not highly appreciated in the 18th century, but Carl Michael Bellman is known to have been familiar with Lucidor and refers to him and Runius together in one of his Epistles of Fredman (No. 24):